JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

   - Guides
   - Must Reads
 draft: false
+reviewed: true
 ---
 Structuring your training for Hyrox is the most important thing you need to do.
-It will keep you motivated and ensure you are not doing the right things at the right time.
+It will keep you motivated and ensure you are not doing the wrong things at the wrong time.

 The goal is to peak at the correct time (i.e. on race day) and to not burnout or injure yourself.

 Mostly likely you do not have a large amount of time.
 If you have an extended period of time then you have the time for your body to adapt and structuring your plan is useful but not essential.

-The other important note is that if you don't structure your programming you mostly to either do random workouts which will lead to random results (sort of) or you don't do the required work in the gym etc as you aren't held accountible to what you are doing.
-My point is it is very easy to go into a gym with the intention to do something and you want you end up doing is something different.
+The other important note is that if you don't structure your programming you mostly be either doing random workouts which will lead to random results (for the most part) or you will not be doing the required work in the gym; as you will not be held accountible to what you are doing.
+My point is that it is far too easy to go into a gym with the intention to do something specific and ending up doing is something different or only partially.

-To put simply you first should answer/understand the following:
+To put simply you must first answer/understand the following:

 1. What are you / do you have a background?
-2. Analyse how much time you have and demands?
+2. How much time do you have and what obligations do you have?
-3. Understand Periodisation
-4. Choose your periodisation
-5. Find periodic tests / Do not ignore your weakness
+3. Do you understand Periodisation?
+4. Do you know what period block to start from?
+5. Do you understand how to run periodic tests?

-Having done that you can select (See Quick Guide)
+Having done the following you should be able to:

-\- Choose a 3/4 Cycle
+- Choose a 3/4+ Cycle

-\- Choose an area/s of improvement
+- Choose an area/s of improvement

-\- Select your first cycle
+- Select your first cycle

 ## Under Your Background

-Everyone is different, you must understand your background so you know best what phase to start your training on to achieve the best results.
+Everyone is different, you must understand your background so you know best what phase to start your training on.
+Otherwises it unlikely you will achieve the best results possible.

 If you are a complete beginner with no specific background, I would recommend focusing on your aerobic base first.